-PSIL mitigates credit risk through a variety of strategies including obtaining cash collateral.
+PSIL mitigates credit risk through a variety of strategies including obtaining cash collateral and indemnities from clients.

 5.1 Collateral valuation and management

 PSIL can receive collateral from clients which can include guarantees, cash or eligible debt securities and has the ability to call on this collateral in the event of a default by the client.